DakotaS96/SkyFam/README.md

 SkyFam includes a photo slideshow and FamilyChat.

+To upload photos to the slideshow, **press and hold the Camera button** on the SkyFam dashboard.
+This opens the photo upload window.

+A normal click or tap on the Camera button opens the regular Photos view.

 FamilyChat supports uploaded media such as photos and videos.

 Because media can become much larger than the SkyFam application itself, available storage should be monitored on systems that receive a lot of uploads.